 Community Service REquirements

-3. Upper school students will be required to document all service hours using the
+- Upper School students will be required to properly document all service hours using FACTS/Renweb.

-5. No service hours may be counted for work done for immediate family members (parents, brothers/sisters) except under special circumstances.
+- No service hours may be counted for work done for immediate family members (parents, brothers/sisters) except under special circumstances.

 - Anyone found to be untruthful in the reporting of service hours will receive appropriate disciplanary action falling under the guidelines for cheating in the academic handbook.

 - Any questions about service hours may be emailed to me at my school email address (email@example.com) and I will do my best to respond within 24 hours.